How much is absence costing your business?

 The CIPD’s 2014 survey found under two-fifths of workplaces monitired the cost of absence, and even that figure was skewed by the public sector, where increased sick levels have led to a greater instance of monitoring.

 According to a 2015 survey by Timeware, 46% of respondents said their organisation did not monitor the cost of employee absence.
 And this figure represents direct costs such as lost productivity and hiring agency staff.
-Factor in the indirect costs of absence, such as training and supervision of cover staff, increased re-work time, missed appointents and postponed meetings – figures that are often far harder to quantify with certainty – and that figure looks even weaker.
+Factor in the indirect costs of employee absence, such as training and supervision of cover staff, increased re-work time, missed appointents and postponed meetings – figures that are often far harder to quantify with certainty – and that figure looks even weaker.

 Does monitoring matter?

 Does knowing the state of your workplace absence really matter?
 After all, sick is sick – what’s to be done about it?
 Yet the evidence suggests data can inform the actions that help change habits.

 The CIPD Absence Management Annual Survey Report 2014 found that an increased focus on attendance strategies reduced absence levels.
 In the public sector, that reduction amounted to 1 day per person between 2013 and 2014.